Alumni Week: ARE YOU IN?

 See Registration Form for list of seminars.
 If you do not see a seminar listed for your class year, it is due to low class participation.
 We welcome you to register for an open seminar.

-*Please note: seminars with fewer than five participants are subject to cancelation.
+*Please note: seminars with fewer than five participants are subject to cancellation.
 If a seminar is canceled due to low attendance, registrants may choose to transfer to an open seminar or request a refund.
 Alumni Week programming subject to change.

 Registration & Pricing